Master's Programme in Sustainable Management

 Students in the programme have different disciplinary backgrounds and come from all different parts of the world.
 They are engaged in sustainability and thrive in an environment where these questions are discussed and debated.

-In the program's first semester, you will take four courses designed to give you a broad understanding of sustainability-related issues.
+In the first semester, you will take four courses designed to give you a broad understanding of sustainability-related issues.
 Topics include:

 - ethics about nature, business and sustainability